logdarkmatter/ES-2022-20224/lab1/README.md

 * Understanding User Stories sizes using Story Points;
 * User story estimation using Poker Planning with Fibonnaci voting system.

-**PRE-REQUISITES**:
-* Teorical lecture and practical classes slide deck;
-* Ensemble a group of 1-4 people and give a funny name to your team;
-* Create an account in [Trello](https://forms.gle/yTsVwecqnvaTNtWKA) you can use an existing account, university or personal email address;
-* For the Poker Planning go to [link](https://planningpokeronline.com);
-    * Th

 # Let's start with some theory 🤓

 **What is a User Story?**